Back to guidesFuneral costs and pricing

 The VIC paradox: lowest floor, highest average

-A family choosing direct cremation through a budget or charitable provider in Victoria can pay less than families in any other state.
-A family choosing a traditional burial in metropolitan Melbourne will pay among the most in the country.
+Where you land depends on the type of funeral, not the postcode.
+A family choosing direct cremation through a budget or charitable provider in Victoria can pay less than families in any other state, while a family choosing a traditional burial in metropolitan Melbourne will pay among the most in the country.
+The service type you choose matters more than which state you live in.

 Regulation and pricing transparency